 If you think that there should be exceptions, please leave them in the comments.
 AFLA doesn’t have a position on any of these issues yet, but after gauging our membership’s support or concerns we intend to advocate on your behalf.

 Please respond and leave your feedback by NOON THIS FRIDAY, November 10, 2023.
 However, if you vote or leave comment afterwards it may still be helpful as it informs our longer-term approach.
-8% in favour out of 13 votes

 Proposal: Settlement meetings should fulfil the mandatory ADR requirement.

-Members - Nov 8th
+Members - Nov 8, 2023

-| Ken Proudman of BARR LLP (Alberta) | 2 Comments |
+Ken Proudman of BARR LLP (Alberta)2 Comments

 Alberta Justice, in conjunction with the Courts, has sought feedback relating to its Family Justice Strategy.
 AFLA is seeking feedback from its members to gauge support for the initiatives in the process of being implemented, and to feed into ongoing Family Justice Strategy advocacy.